swiftlang/swift-evolution/proposals/NNNN-isolated-synchronous-deinit.md

 Proposal introduces new runtime function that is used to schedule task-less block of synchronous code on the executor by wrapping it into an ad hoc task.
 It does not do any reference counting and can be safely used even with references that were released for the last time but not deallocated yet.

-If no switching is needed, block is executed immediately on the current thread.
-Otherwise, task-less job copies priority and task-local values from the task/thread that released the last strong reference to the object.
+If no switching is needed, the block is executed immediately on the current thread.
+Otherwise, the task-less job copies priority and task-local values from the task/thread that released the last strong reference to the object.

 ```cpp
 using DeinitWorkFunction = SWIFT_CC(swift) void (void *);